chrismeller/fourchan-monitor/README.md

 4. Polite.
 Properly uses ETag and Last-Modified headers with HEAD requests to reduce load and traffic to the API.
 5. Stable.
 A tried-and-true stack that's easy to maintain.
 No surprises here.
 6. Up-to-date and secure.
 [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate/) and [Bolt](https://www.whitesourcesoftware.com/free-developer-tools/bolt/) from WhiteSource keep dependencies updated and secure.
+7. Easy.
+Fully Docker-based.

+## Usage
+Just edit the paths for your database volume in the compose file, then `docker-compose up -d`.